Heterogeneous domain adaptation: An unsupervised approach: Related work

 \subsection{Homogeneous unsupervised domain adaptation}

-HoUDA is the most popular research topic, with three main techniques for transferring knowledge across domains: the Grassmann manifold method \cite{Gong2014,Gopalan2014,Fernando2013,Sun2015}, the two-sample test method \cite{Gong2016,Long2015,Long2016,Long2016a,Cao2018,Long_TJM}, and the graph matching method \cite{Courty2017}.
-GFK seeks the best of all subspaces between the source and target domains, using the geodesic flow of a Grassmann manifold to find latent spaces through integration \cite{Gong2014}.
-Subspace alignment (SA) \cite{Fernando2013} maps a source PCA subspace into a new subspace which is well-aligned with the target subspace.
-Correlation Alignment (CORAL) \cite{Sun2016} matches the covariance matrix of the source subspace and target subspace.
-Transfer component analysis (TCA) \cite{Pan2011} applies maximum mean discrepancy (MMD \cite{Gretton2012}) to measure the distance between the source and target feature spaces and optimizes this distance to make sure the two domains are closer than before.
-Information-theoretical learning (ITL) \cite{Shi2012} identifies feature spaces where data in the source and the target domains are similarly distributed.
-ITL also learns feature spaces discriminatively so as to optimize an information-theoretic metric as a proxy to the expected misclassification errors in the target domain.
-Joint distribution adaptation (JDA) \cite{Long_JDA} improves TCA by jointly matching marginal distributions and conditional distributions.
-Scatter component analysis (SCA) \cite{Ghifary2017} extends TCA and JDA, and considers the between and within class scatter.
-Wasserstein Distance Guided Representation Learning (WDGRL) \cite{shen2018wasserstein} minimizes the distribution discrepancy by employing Wasserstein Distance in neural networks.
-Deep adaptation networks (DAN) \cite{Long_DAN} and joint adaptation networks (JAN) \cite{Long_JAN} employee MMD and deep neural networks to learn the best representations of two domains.
+To address HoUDA problem, there are four main techniques: the Grassmann-manifold method \cite{Gong2014,Gopalan2014,Fernando2013,Sun2015,Sun2016}, the integral-probability-metric method \cite{Gong2016,Long2016,Long2016a,Cao2018,Rozantsev2018}, the pseudo-labeling method \cite{KSaito_ICML17,Long_JDA,behbood2015multistep} and the adversarial-training method \cite{DANN_JMLR,Zhun_TIP_2019}.
+GFK, as a Grassmann-manifold-based model, seeks the best of all subspaces between the source and target domains, using the geodesic flow of a Grassmann manifold to find latent spaces through integration \cite{Gong2014}.

+\emph{Transfer component analysis} (TCA) \cite{Pan2011} applies \emph{maximum mean discrepancy} (MMD \cite{Gretton2012}, an integral probability metric) to measure the distance between the source and target feature spaces, and optimizes this distance to make sure the two domains are closer than before. \emph{Joint distribution adaptation} (JDA) \cite{Long_JDA} improves TCA by jointly matching marginal distributions and conditional distributions. \emph{Scatter component analysis} (SCA) \cite{Ghifary2017} extends TCA and JDA, and considers the between and within class scatter. \emph{Wasserstein Distance Guided Representation Learning} (WDGRL) \cite{shen2018wasserstein} minimizes the distribution discrepancy by employing Wasserstein Distance in neural networks. \emph{Deep adaptation networks} (DAN) \cite{Long_DAN_journal} and \emph{joint adaptation networks} (JAN) \cite{Long_JAN} employ MMD and deep neural networks to learn the best domain-invariant representations of two domains.

+{Asymmetric Tri-training domain adaptation} \cite{KSaito_ICML17}, as a pseudo-labeling-based model, is trained with labeled instances from a source domain and a pseudo-labeled target domain.

+\emph{Domain-adversarial neural network} (DANN), as an adversarial-training-based model, is directly inspired by the theory on domain adaptation, suggesting that predictions must be made based on features that cannot discriminate between the training (source) and test (target) domains.